How to file for Medicare appeals

 Level 4: Review by the Medicare Appeals Council

-To request review by the Medicare Appeals Council, follow the directions on the back of the decision you received from the ALJ, or complete and submit the form Request for Review of Administrative Law Judge Medicare Decision/Dismissal.
+To request review by the Medicare Appeals Council, follow the directions on the back of the decision you received from the ALJ, or complete and submit the Request for Review of Administrative Law Judge Medicare Decision/Dismissal form.
 The Medicare Appeals Council must send you a written decision within 90 days of receiving your request, and you have 60 days to escalate your appeal to Level 5, judicial review by a federal district court, if you disagree with your decision.

 Level 5: Judicial review by a federal district court